celestiaorg/celestia-zkevm-ibc-demo/docs/metamask.md

     ![metamask-add-network](./images/metamask-add-network.png)

 1. Import a custom token.
 Use Chrome dev tools to remove the `disabled` attribute for the decimals text input and override the decimals to 1.
+Contract address: `0xCF4fCaC55a3Eb0860Fce5c9328D4F0316F4A6735`.

     ![metamask-add-token](./images/metamask-add-token.png)